HMAS Derwent (DE 49): 1964–1979

 In February 1966, Derwent and HMAS Vampire were deployed to Malaysia.
 Much of the deployment consisted of patrolling the Singapore and Malacca Straits for incursions by Indonesian ships into Malaysian territorial waters and intercepting civilian ships attempting to transport Indonesian soldiers to Malaysia.
 In March, Derwent returned to Tawau for guardship duties, and fired on Indonesian targets three times between 22 and 31 March.
 During April, the ship provided naval gunfire support to ground forces on four occasions.
-In late May and early June, Derwent was one of four RAN ships providing escort for the troopship HMAS Sydney's fourth voyage to South Vietnam.Grey, Up Top, p.
-108 Arriving in Vũng Tàu on 6 June, Derwent remained with the former aircraft carrier during the 48-hour disembarkation of personnel and cargo.
+In late May and early June, Derwent was one of four RAN ships providing escort for the troopship HMAS Sydney's fourth voyage to South Vietnam.
+Arriving in Vũng Tàu on 6 June, Derwent remained with the former aircraft carrier during the 48-hour disembarkation of personnel and cargo.
 The deployment also saw Derwent visit Hong Kong, Manila, and the Salakan Islands; during the latter, personnel from Derwent began construction of a jetty as an aid project.
 The deployment concluded in August, with Derwent docked at Williamstown on her return for maintenance.
 The ship's service during the Confrontation was later recognised with the battle honour "Malaysia 1964–66"; the only one to be earned by the ship.

 After training exercises during October, the ship made several port visits before returning to Sydney for Christmas.
 On 7 February 1967, personnel from Derwent were involved in fighting the 1967 Tasmanian bushfires.
 The ship was deployed to South East Asia between May and October for a series of official port visits.
 The ship visited ports in the Philippines, Japan, Singapore, and Hong Kong.
 Derwent was then docked for a major refit, lasting until May 1968.
 June was spent working the ship up post-refit, and in July, Derwent visited New Zealand before sailing to South East Asia.
 In October, the ship was deployed on another flag-showing cruise, focusing on Japan and Korea.
 This concluded in December, with Derwent berthed in Hong Kong for the end of the year.
 Further port visits took up the early portion of 1969, with visits to India and Sri Lanka.
-During February, Derwent again escorted Sydney on the latter's thirteenth troop transport voyage to South Vietnam.Nott & Payne, The Vung Tau Ferry, p.
-174 After this, Derwent called into Bangkok and Hong Kong, before returning to Sydney on 25 April.
+During February, Derwent again escorted Sydney on the latter's thirteenth troop transport voyage to South Vietnam.
+After this, Derwent called into Bangkok and Hong Kong, before returning to Sydney on 25 April.
 Refit work was undertaken at Williamstown.
 In August, Derwent visited Brisbane, then was involved in the unsuccessful search for survivors of the Australian National Line merchant vessel Noongah.
 The ship sailed to Hawaii in September for exercises with the United States Navy, and also visited Nouméa, New Caledonia and the Marshall Islands before docking in Singapore for two weeks of maintenance.
 Derwent then sailed back to Sydney via Christmas Island and the west and south coasts of Australia, and arrived on 11 December.